Homotopy ribbon discs with a fixed group: introduction

 \subsection{Acknowledgments}

 I wish to thank Daniel Kasprowski and Markus Land for insightful correspondence related to~\cite{KasprowskiLand} and for helpful comments on a draft of this paper.
 I am also grateful to Lisa Piccirillo for explaining to me why~$BS(m,n)$ is ribbon when~$|m-n|=1$ and to Jonathan Hillman for pointing me towards~\cite[Corollary 2.6.1]{Hillman}.
+Finally, thanks also go to anonymous referees for helpful comments and suggestions.